pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 ```
 <img width="1000" alt="image" src="hands-on-lab-assets/hr_step13_4.png">

-### Adjust the Instructions of the Agent and explore new interactions
+### Adjust the Instructions of the Agent and keep exploring

 Let's make some small adjustments on the Instructions of the Agent.
 More precisely, let's try to better organize the profile data, and instruct the agent to present the data in a table for easier readability.